blaix/gren-playground/README.md

 Create pictures, animations, and games with Gren!

-This is the package I wanted when I was learning programming.
+This is a port of [elm-playground](https://package.elm-lang.org/packages/evancz/elm-playground/latest/).

 Start by putting shapes on screen and work up to making games.
 I hope this package will be fun for a broad range of ages and backgrounds!

 ## Pictures